-U.S. farmers have embraced genetically engineered (GE) seeds for soybeans, cotton, and corn in the more than 15 years since their commercial introduction.
+U.S. farmers have embraced genetically engineered (GE) seeds for soybeans, cotton, and corn in the 19 years since their commercial introduction.
 GE seeds have genes that provide specific traits such as herbicide tolerance (HT) and insect resistance.
 HT crops tolerate potent herbicides, allowing adopters of these varieties to control pervasive weeds more effectively.Insect-resistant (Bt) crops contain a gene from the soil bacterium Bacillus thuringiensis that produces a protein toxic to specific insects, protecting the plant over its entire life.

 Although other traits are being developed (including virus and fungus resistance, cold and drought resistance, and enhanced protein, oil, or vitamin content), crops with HT and Bt traits are the most prominent GE crops currently on the market.
 While other crop varieties have been developed (e.g., HT canola, HT sugar beets, and HT alfalfa), corn, cotton, and soybeans make up the bulk of the acres planted to GE crops.